36Kr-Mobile/StatusBarNotificationCenter/README.md

     - parameter baseWindow: the base window of the notification

-    - returns: a default SBNNotificationCenterConfiguration instance */ public init(baseWindow: UIWindow) {
+    - returns: a default NotificationCenterConfiguration instance */ public init(baseWindow: UIWindow) {
         self.baseWindow = baseWindow